Skip to main content

 The park does require a $5 parking tag if you want to park at trailheads (as of 2023), but it's $5.
 That's it.

-Cades Cove Loop (11 miles by car or bike) — Drive or bike the one-way loop road through a valley surrounded by mountains.
+Cades Cove Loop (11 miles by car or bike).
+Drive or bike the one-way loop road through a valley surrounded by mountains.
 You'll see deer, wild turkeys, and probably a black bear.
 Historic log cabins and churches dot the route.
-On Wednesday and Saturday mornings until 10 AM, the road is closed to cars and open to bikes only — that's the best time to go.
+On Wednesday and Saturday mornings until 10 AM, the road is closed to cars and open to bikes only.
+That's the best time to go.
 Bring bikes or rent them at the Cades Cove store for about $8/hour.

-Free Things to Do in Gatlinburg
+Free things to do in Gatlinburg

 Gatlinburg is 30 minutes from the cabin.
-Most attractions there cost money, but a few solid options are free:
+Most attractions there cost money, but a few solid options are free.

-• Ole Smoky Moonshine Distillery — Free tastings of 15+ flavors of moonshine and whiskey.
+• Ole Smoky Moonshine Distillery.
+Free tastings of 15+ flavors of moonshine and whiskey.
 It's downtown, it's fun, and you'll leave with a buzz if you try them all.
-They don't pressure you to buy
+They don't pressure you to buy.

 Or you buy groceries and cook at the cabin.

-Here are the stores we tell guests about:
+The stores we tell guests about:

-Dollar General (very close to Echota) — Not for a full grocery run, but if you need paper towels, snacks, or charcoal for the grill at 9 PM, there's one a few minutes away.
+Dollar General (very close to Echota).
+Not for a full grocery run, but if you need paper towels, snacks, or charcoal for the grill at 9 PM, there's one a few minutes away.

-Tip: Do your big grocery run on the way to the cabin from the airport or highway.
+Tip: do your big grocery run on the way to the cabin from the airport or highway.
 Stopping at Kroger before you arrive means you don't have to leave once you're settled in.

-This is the simplest way to cut your cabin cost, and most people don't realize it.
+The simplest way to cut your cabin cost, and most people don't realize it.

 When you book directly through our website, those fees don't exist.
 The price you see is the price you pay, plus a cleaning fee and tax.
 That's it.

-Split a Cabin, Split the Cost
+Split a cabin, split the cost

 Whispering Pines sleeps up to 8 comfortably.
 If you're traveling with another family or a group of friends, splitting the cabin is one of the smartest budget moves.

-Here's the math on a 4-night summer stay:
+The math on a four-night summer stay:

 | | One family | Two families splitting | |---|---|---| | Cabin cost (direct) | ~$1,600 | $800 each | | Groceries | ~$200 | ~$250 (shared) / $125 each | | Per-family total | $1,800 | $925 |

 You each get your own bedrooms and bathrooms.
 You share the pool, hot tub, ping pong table, and kitchen.
 The kids entertain each other.
-Everybody wins.

-• March (excluding spring break weeks): Shoulder season, good value, weather starting to warm up
+• March (excluding spring break weeks): shoulder season, good value, weather starting to warm up.

-• Early December (before Christmas week): Holiday lights are up, but peak pricing hasn't kicked in yet
+• Early December before Christmas week: holiday lights are up, but peak pricing hasn't kicked in yet.

 | Expense | Cost | |---|---| | Cabin (4 nights, direct, off-peak) | $1,200 | | Groceries (Kroger run) | $180 | | Gas (driving to trails and around town) | $50 | | National park parking tag | $5 | | One dinner out (Local Goat, Pigeon Forge) | $80 | | Dollywood tickets (2 adults, 2 kids, online) | $320 | | Souvenirs / treats | $50 | | Total | $1,885 |

 Cut Dollywood and you're at $1,565.
-Visit in January midweek and the cabin drops another $200-$300.
+Visit in January midweek and the cabin drops another $200 to $300.

 You don't have to choose between comfort and budget.
 You just have to plan a little.

-Check our rates and availability →
+Check our rates and availability.

 Jamie Ellis